-The superlattice is constructed by stacking two mismatched silicon slabs in a commensurate configuration shown in Fig.~\ref{Figure_1}(a).
+Our superlattice is constructed by stacking two mismatched silicon slabs in a commensurate configuration shown in Figure~\ref{Figure_1}(a).
 The unit size of slab 1 is $a_1 = 2N/(2N+1) a_0$, while that of slab 2 is $a_2 = 2(N+1)/(2N+1) a_0$.
-Here, $a_0$ = 300 nm, and $N$ is an integer (fixed to be 13 hereafter).
-The unit size of the moir\'e superlattice is $a_M = (N+1)a_1 = Na_2$.
+Here, $N$ is an integer (fixed to be 13 hereafter), and $a_0$ = 300 nm.
+The resulting moir\'e superlattice has a unit size $a_M = (N+1)a_1 = Na_2$.
 Certainly, one can choose other values of $N$, and $a_M$ changes accordingly.
 The width of the silicon strip is fixed to be $w_i = 0.7 a_i (i=1,2)$.
-In the superlattice, slab-1's silicon strip can align with slab-2's silicon strip, i.e. defined as AA-stack site, abbreviated as “A” in Fig.~\ref{Figure_1}(a).
-Slab-1' silicon strip can also align with the slab-2's air gap, i.e. defined as AB-stack site, abbreviated as “B” in Fig.~\ref{Figure_1}(a).
+In the superlattice, slab-1's silicon strip can align with slab-2's silicon strip, creating the AA-stack site, indicated as “A” in Figure~\ref{Figure_1}(a).
+Slab-1' silicon strip can also align with the slab-2's air gap, creating the AB-stack site, indicated as “B” in Figure~\ref{Figure_1}(a).

-To exploit the band-offset as a degree of freedom to tune the moir\'e bands in the superlattice, we fix the thickness ($h_1$) of slab 1 to be 0.4$a_0$, but change the thickness ($h_2$) of slab 2 from 0.4$a_0$ to $a_0$.
-As a result, the bands of slab 1 are fixed, while the spectral positions of slab-2's bands are shifted.
-Hence, the band-offset between the two slabs is changed.
+To exploit the band offset as a degree of freedom to tune the moir\'e bands in the superlattice, we keep the thickness ($h_1$) of slab 1 fixed at 0.4$a_0$, but change the thickness ($h_2$) of slab 2 from 0.4$a_0$ to $a_0$.
+As a result, the bands of slab 1 remain unchanged, while the spectral positions of slab-2's bands are shifted.
+Hence, the band offset between the two slabs is modified.
 Hereafter, we focus on the TE bands, of which the electric field is polarized along $z$ axis.
 The TE bands at different conditions are obtained by solving the wave equation

 Here, $\omega$ is the frequency, $c_0$ is the velocity of light in the vacuum, and $\epsilon_r$ is the relative permittivity.
 The refractive indices of the silicon and the air are set to be 3.47 and 1, respectively.
 In this work, the wave equation is numerically solved through finite-element computation with Comsol Multiphysics.
 Notably, some bands of the photonic slabs are above the light line $\omega = c_0\, k_x$, and therefore light can leak into the free space surrounding the slabs.
 Consequently, the eigenfrequency is typically a complex value $\omega_r + i\gamma$, and the quality factor $Q = \omega_r/(2\gamma)$ describes how well an eigenmode is confined in the slabs.